firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-08-the-haunting-of-13-oluwo-street.md

 You tell the American man how long I’ve been here, and the myths and stories that people tell about me.
 Just hearing them now makes me bristle, and my breath is hot wind on the back of your necks, and I see how the man chuckles nervously and says, It breathes even, huh? and the people of Olúwo Street who have gathered to watch shiver in response.

 The American asks about recorded deaths, and I hear Mọ́rìnsádé emerge from the pantry then, spy on the group outside through a peephole in the roof.
-The man is asking you meaningless questions, like, is it like _The Shining_’s Overlook, or like Hill House, or like 124 in _Beloved_? and everyone is saying, Ki leleyi sọ?
+The man is asking you meaningless questions, like, is it like _The Shining_’s Overlook, or like Hill House, or like 124 in _Beloved_?, and everyone is saying, Ki leleyi sọ?
 What is this one saying?
 And you tell the people: He means something like Ayamatanga, or Iṣawuru, and they’re like, _Aaaah, mo ti wo_.
 I see what you mean.
 And the man is saying, If this is going to make good TV, we need to make it give chills, you know what I mean?
 We need to tell the story like everyone who has ever lived here has been in grave peril.
 How can we get in there, see if we can catch a glimpse of something that looks like a ghost?

 Your voice again, saying: Eh sir, no. We have to show some respect here.
 This is not like those your books and films.
 Some histories are best not tampered with.
 But the American man is like, Meh, something terrible happens in every haunted house, my man.